fluxninja/aperture/docs/content/get-started/define-control-points.md

 specific API, you can create a feature control point that can control the execution flow of the API and can reject the request based on the policy defined in Aperture.
 The [Create Your First Policy](./policies/policies.md) section showcases how to define policy in Aperture.
-For now, some labels have been added in the code snippet below.
-These labels will be used while defining a policy.
+The code snippet below shows how to wrap your [Control Point](/concepts/control-point.md) within the `StartFlow` call and passing [labels](/concepts/flow-label.md) that will be matched with policy.
+The function `Flow.ShouldRun()` checks if the flow allows the request.
+The `Flow.End()` function is responsible for sending telemetry, and updating the specified cache entry within Aperture.

 Let's create a feature control point in the following code snippet.